Coverage Error Optimal Confidence Intervals for Local Polynomial Regression: Model Assumptions and Estimators

 \item $\mu(\cdot)$ is $\S$-times continuously differentiable and $|\mu^{(\S)}(x) - \mu^{(\S)}(x') |\leq C |x - x'|^{\s}$.

 \end{enumerate} Throughout, $\{(Y_1, X_1), \ldots, (Y_n, X_n)\}$ is a random sample from $(Y,X)$. \end{assumption}

-The conditions here are not materially stronger than usual, other than the fact that they formalize what is required for uniformly valid Edgeworth expansions.
-For a broader review and introduction to nonparametrics see \citet*{Hardle-etal2012_book}, and for local polynomials regression in particular see \citet*{Fan-Gijbels1996_book}.

-The crucial piece in Assumption \ref{asmpt:dgp lp} is the level of smoothness $\S$, and we make this explicit in the notation $\F_\S$.
-The distinction and interplay between the smoothness assumed here and that utilized by the inference procedure is important.
-Intervals which utilize more smoothness will yield better coverage error if such smoothness is available.
-In general, the lower of the two will determine how quickly coverage error can vanish.
-Smoothness will also, naturally, play a role in bias characterization and correction, as well as interval length.
-In most of our paper, we follow empirical practice employing kernel smoothing methods and thus assume $S\geq p+1$, that is, we assume that there is enough smoothness to implement a local polynomial estimator after computing its optimal mean squared error bandwidth.
+These conditions are not materially stronger than usual in kernel-based nonparametric settings.
+The restrictions on densities and moments are imposed to achieve uniform validity of Edgeworth expansions.
+The smoothness condition on $\mu$ plays a key role: the assumed smoothness, captured by $\S$ and $\s$, and its relationship to the smoothness utilized in estimation, will be important for coverage error.

-Turing to point and interval estimation, we now define the various pieces of the confidence interval family.
-We begin with the center of the interval, $\that$, which may account explicitly for the nonparametric bias (i.e., bias correction).
-The starting point is the standard local regression point estimate, which we index by $p$, the order of the polynomial used, assumed to be at least $\v$.
-We sometimes make the commonly-used restriction to $p - \v$ odd, but not always, and set $\x = 0$ without loss of generality.
-Recall that the point of evaluation is suppressed when this causes no ambiguity.
-Define
+We consider several options for the elements of the $t$ statistic $\ti = (\that - \mu^{(\v)})/\vhat$ given in \eqref{eqn:t stat}.
+The starting point is the standard local polynomial regression point estimate of $\mu^{(\v)}$.
+See \cite{Fan-Gijbels1996_book} for an introduction.
+We index the classical local polynomial estimate by $p\in\mathbb{Z}_+$, the order of the polynomial used, assumed to be at least $\v$.
+Suppressing the dependence on $\x$ to simplify notation, we therefore set